ATFutures/who3/README.md

 A key research outcome will be methods to convert transport flow data into health impacts, and case study cities showcasing this.
-This will enable comparison of scenarios under the fourth point below in health-economic terms, although we will also investigate the feasibility of using locally-provided data to calibrate the Health Economic Assessment Tool (HEAT Kahlmeier et al. 2014) based on local data.
+This will enable comparison of scenarios under the fourth point below in health-economic terms, and we will also investigate the feasibility of calibrating the Health Economic Assessment Tool (HEAT Kahlmeier et al.
+2014) using locally-provided data.

 # Project stages